 Sometimes when trying to define a somewhat abstract concept it can be useful to understand what it is NOT.

-In an impassioned post, long time software development consultant, Uncle Bob writes “A mess is not a technical debt.
+In an impassioned post, long-time software development consultant, Uncle Bob writes “A mess is not a technical debt.
 A mess is just a mess.
 Technical debt decisions are made based on real project constraints.
 They are risky, but they can be beneficial.
-The decision to make a mess is never rational, is always based on laziness and unprofessionalism, and has no chance of paying of in the future.
+The decision to make a mess is never rational, is always based on laziness and unprofessionalism, and has no chance of paying off in the future.
 A mess is always a loss.”

 An Academic Definition for Technical Debt

 With the wide array of opinionated definitions for technical debt, several academic works have attempted to present an unbiased, concrete definition for this abstract concept.
 For example, an article in the Information and Software Technology Journal defines technical debt in very specific terms: